ccao-data/data-architecture/etl/README.md

 Run the glue crawler for the corresponding warehouse bucket once all the necessary warehouse scripts for that bucket have been run successfully.

+## DBT

+After all of the new data in the spatial warehouse bucket has been successfully added to Athena we need to trigger a rebuild of our Athena `location` database using DBT.
+This can be done using the [build-and-test-dbt workflow](https://github.com/ccao-data/data-architecture/actions/workflows/build_and_test_dbt.yaml) by passing it `location.*`.